Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Fix bug around printing out hd max values for players
 * Shrunk the "Higher Level" textarea for spells and increased the description textare.
 * Allowed for the "Effects" textarea to be resized
+* Revamped the spell roll template
+* Added icons for Ritual and Concentration on the spell roll template

 **9th May 2015**